Trinidad de Cuba

 Trinidad is undoubtedly the richest when it comes to the colonial architecture and old-fashioned appeal.
 What is more inspiring is that you’ll regularly see locals playing dominos by the curbs of the cobbled streets, oblivious to who comes and takes a peek.
 Trinidad has a slow pace but easy to go along with.
 Plaza Mayor is at the centre of the colonial section of Trinidad and is mainly for tourists rather than locals.
 This place boasts balconies, mansion houses, small gardens, art galleries and museums.

-If you do want to learn a little more about Trinidad’s place in Cuba then there are a selection of museums such as Museo Romantico, Museo de Arquitectura Colonial, Museo de Aqueologia, Museo de Historia Municipal and Museo de la Lucha Contra Bandidos.
+If you do want to learn a little more about Trinidad’s place in Cuba then there are a selection of museums such as the Romantic Museum, Colonial Architecture Museum, Archaeological Museum, and the Museo de la Lucha Contra Bandidos.
 Now that maybe too many museums to visit at once in Trinidad, but they are all interesting in their own way.
-The latter, Museo de la Lucha Contra Bandidos, showcases the struggle both locally and nationally throughout the beginning of the Cuban revolution in the 1950’s and has some compelling photography for all to see.
+The latter, Museo de la Lucha Contra Bandidos, showcases the struggle both locally and nationally throughout the beginning of the Cuban Revolution in the 1950’s and has some compelling photography for all to see.

 Around 15km away from the centre of Trinidad lays Playa Ancon, a beach with a gorgeous strip of coastline and calm waters.
 Ancon has that mystical beach feel yet despite it having resorts nearby there are shrubs and trees along the length of it.
 Many enjoy an even more laid back vibe here than what filters in and around the interiors of Trinidad.
 Scuba diving, snorkelling and fishing can all be nearby.

-The diversity of Trinidad expands with the slopes and trails at Grand Parque Natural Topes de Collantes.
-Situated in the Sancti Spiritus province, there are many hikes available here that can be done.
-It really depends on what you’re looking for in your adventure.
+The diversity of Trinidad expands with the slopes and trails at the Topes de Collantes National Park.
+There are a number of different hikes available.
 A popular choice is Parque Caburni for its rugged steep routes and dense forest.
-Parque Guanayara is spectacular for scenery and Parque El Cubano is a favourite for its horse riding accessibility.
-Parque Codina has a ranch and a variety of walks and caves whilst if you love nothing more than seeing a waterfall or two on your way, then Parque Vegas Grandes, Javira and El Nicho are the way to go.
+Parque Guanayara is spectacular for scenery and Parque El Cubano is possible the most popular and a favourite for its horse riding accessibility.
+Parque Codina has a ranch and a variety of walks and caves whilst if you love nothing more than seeing a waterfall or two on your way, then Parque Vegas Grandes is the way to go.